-Speidel: Sure, and all parents deal with it.
+Speidel: All parents deal with it.
 You’re driving home from your teenager’s soccer game, and you really want to talk about the game.
 But your teenager bursts out with, “Can we just stop talking about the game!”
 Her behavior is rude.
 So now the conversation escalates into how disrespectful she’s being to her parents.
 And you point out that you went out of their way to go to the game.
 But, we all know lectures never go well.
 Your lecture won’t get through your teen’s belligerence.

-Q: So what’s a better way?
+So what’s a better way?

 Speidel: Try, “That might not have been the best way to express that you would like some quiet.
 Perhaps we can work on how you say that differently the next time, but right now, let’s just be quiet.”
 We have to trust that when we’ve done enough groundwork with our teens, we can back off and let the remorse kick in.
 In other words, when your teenager is belligerent, you should be quiet so that they can hear their own belligerence.

-Q: That doesn’t sound easy.
+That doesn’t sound easy.

-Q: So, let’s move beyond rudeness to outright defiance.
+So, let’s move beyond rudeness to outright defiance.
 What then?